lmcjt37/squidly/README.md

 *********

 ##### 1.1.0
-- Reduced when the app updates to when browser is opened and when you search a new user, there is also an interval which is set to every 15mins.
+- Reduced when the app updates to when browser is opened and when you search a new user.
 - Added Grunt task runner.
-- Added refresh button.
 - Added ability to search by rank as well as name.
 - Added Typeahead.js for searchable names.